 Things to do in Wellington, Tamil Nadu

 The quaint little town of Wellington is a peaceful, lesser-known place nested in Tamil Nadu’s Nigiri hills near Coonoor.
-This serene settlement is home to an important defense institution and a center of oldest regiment of the Indian army.
-If slow travel excites you, here are the things to do in Wellington and experience tranquility.
+This serene settlement is home to an important defense institution and a center of the oldest regiment of the Indian army.
+So, if slow travel excites you, here are the things to do in Wellington and experience tranquility.

 1. Explore the Madras Regiment Museum